JimWakelin/ms-community-wiki/installing-windows-10.md

 This article covers the steps of re-installing, or fresh installing Windows 10 from a USB.

 ## Prerequisites
-* For Method 1, the drive that you are installing Windows to requires enough space to move the contents of the drive to a folder called windows.old.
 * The disk that you are trying to Install Windows on must be a GPT partition style disk if you are on a UEFI system, otherwise it will not let you install.
-  * This can be worked around by booting in Legacy mode, or by formatting the disk and then converting it to GPT using Diskpart.
+  * This can be worked around by formatting the disk and then converting it to GPT using Diskpart.

 ## Installing